-Imaging Process and Flow at a Pediatric Hospital
+Optimizing Imaging Patient Flow and Experience at a Pediatric Hospital

-- We hosted a process mapping workshop to capture the current and ideal state.
+- Hosted a process mapping workshop to capture the current and ideal state.

-- All stakeholders were invited to take part in the workshop which included representatives across disparate services: patient transport, coding and billing, technology, child life, admissions – in addition to the various imaging specialties.
+- Invited all stakeholders to take part in a workshop which included representatives across disparate services: patient transport, coding and billing, technology, child life, admissions – in addition to the various imaging specialties.

 Through simulation studies, we explored every permutation for patient arrival, check-in, and transfer scenarios.
 We utilized patient personas to capture the types of challenges which would trigger a change in the process.
 We calculated things like patient distance traveled, staff distance traveled, handoffs, discrete spaces (the higher the number of spaces someone passes through, the less likely they will be able to find their destination).
 Scenario testing helped the team arrive at an ideal state more quickly and with more certainty.

-- Process improvements included: a 23% reduction in patient processes, a 23% reduction in staff processes, a 14% reduction in patient travel distance for diagnostic imaging, and 1 less patient handoff.
+- Process improvements resulted in a 23% reduction in patient processes, a 23% reduction in staff processes, a 14% reduction in patient travel distance for diagnostic imaging, and 1 less patient handoff.

 - Staff travel distances increased; however, all agreed that staff escorted patient transfers were a big patient satisfier.
 Thus, the client placed more value on the staff time spent with the patient than potential savings on travel time.

 - A large organization pulled all the right stakeholders into the same room to arrive at a decision.